uhoang/blog/content/project/consumer-lifestyle-clustering.md

 * __Transform inputs__: I regroup some health/prevention conditions into category to reduce the complexity of the inputs.
 This step helps to produce a cleaner interpretation of clusters in a later step.
 Age is dichotomized into two groups, below 58 and 58+.
 This threshold is based on the previous study.
 But other option could be explored.
 This coding makes all variables comparable.

 * __Select a similarity measure__: In order to group observations together, I first need to define some notion of similarity between observations.
 Since the data contains asymmetric binary variables, I have to use a distance metric that can handle this data type.
 In this case, I use a metric called Gower distance.
 The distance is always a number between 0 (identical) and 1 (maximally dissimilar).
 For each binary variable, Gower distance uses one minus Jaccard's Similarity Coefficient to calculate the distance.
-Then, the final distance is wobtained as a weighted sum of distances for each variable.
+Then, the final distance is obtained as a weighted sum of distances for each variable.

 * __Select a clustering algorithm__: <br/>
   + I run both Partitioning around Medoids (PAM) and k-means algorithms for clustering.
 Both algorithms have quadratic run time and memory (i.e: $O(n^2)$).
 However, PAM is more robust to noise and outliers when compared to k-means, and it has the added benefit of having an observation serve as the exemplar for each cluster.
   + Note that algorithms have similar procedure except PAM uses an observation as a cluster center (medoid), while k-means has a cluster center (centroid) defined by the mean of all observations in that cluster.
 Thus, I will only present the iterative steps in PAM:
       * Choose k random entities to be the medoids
       * Assign every entity to its closest medoid (using the custom distance matrix)
-      * For each cluster, identify the observation that woud yield the lowest average distance to other members in the cluster.
+      * For each cluster, identify the observation that would yield the lowest average distance to other members in the cluster.
 Then make this observation the new medoid.
       * If at least one medoid has changed, return to the second step.
 Otherwise, end the algorithm.

 * __Select the number of clusters__: A variety of metrics exist to help choose the number of clusters.
 In this analysis, I use Silhouette width as a validation metric.
 It is an aggregated measure of how similar an observation is to its own cluster compared its closest neighboring cluster.
 The metric can range from -1 to 1, where higher values are better.
 I then plot silhouette width for clusters ranging from 2 to 10 for both algorithms.
 From the Figure 1, we see that the PAM algorithm with 5 clusters yields the highest Silhouette value.
 On the other hand, K-Means with 2 clusters gives the highest Silhouette score. <br/>